42+ Years of Serving Injured Workers in Pennsylvania

 If You Developed an Occupational Illness, Our Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Can Help

 For more than four decades, Larry Pitt & Associates, P.C. has helped injured and ill Philadelphia workers obtain the compensation they need in order to start their path to recovery.
 We want to help you, too.
 Please call 888-PITT-LAW or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the conditions at your job.

 An occupational disease is one caused by your working conditions.
 The most common cause is exposure – to toxins, to chemicals, and to dangerous substances.
 Repeated exposure can lead to permanent, long-term medical conditions with no cure.
 That is why in Pennsylvania, workers’ compensation offers a number of types of benefits to help people whose illness will prevent them from going back to work.

 Who is at Risk of an Occupational Disease?

-Here at Larry Pitt & Associates, we work with a lot of Philadelphia employees who work in dangerous industries.
+Here at Larry Pitt & Associates, P.C., we help employees who work in dangerous industries.
 By far, the most dangerous include:

 Working in industries like these exposes you to toxic chemicals every day.
 Over time, those chemicals can build up in your body, leading to diseases such as: